 Whether you’ve got an iPhone XS Max, iPhone 11, a slightly-past-it iPhone 6, or even an original iPhone gathering dust, you can definitely get some cash for it.

 Why should I recycle my iPhone?

-Recycling your iPhone makes sense for a ton of reasons.
+Recycling your iPhone makes sense for many reasons.
 First of all, it can earn you a decent amount of money, which you can either stick into your bank account or put towards a brand new iPhone, like the stunning iPhone 13.

-It’s also great for the environment too.
-By sending your iPhone to a recycling company, you can be sure that it will find a new home after being refurbished or taken apart safely, with all parts either reused, recycled or thrown away in the correct manner.
+It’s also great for the environment, too.
+By sending your iPhone to a recycling company, you can rest assured that it will find a new home after being refurbished, or taken apart safely, with all parts either reused, recycled or thrown away in the correct manner.

 What is the process for selling an iPhone?

 Step 1: Firstly, find out what model your iPhone is.
-You can do so by checking your user manual, looking in the phone’s Settings app, or looking at the pictures above.
+You can do so by checking your user manual, looking in the phone’s Settings app, or looking at the pictures at the top of the page.
 Then select it from our list to get started.

 Step 2: Check out our list of buyers with offers on your iPhone.
 Remember to select its condition and network at the top, so you can get the right price.
 Take a look at the prices, as well as our thousands of customer reviews and the company’s available payment methods.
 When you’ve decided on one you like, give it a click.